'1516' wins 4D top prize 3 times in 2026, stunning punters

-The permutation had never cinched first- or second-prize before 2026, according to the Singapore Pools website.
+The permutation had never clinched first- or second-prize before 2026, according to the Singapore Pools website.

 The set of digits was drawn for the top prize for the first time on Feb 7, and again on Feb 25.